Skip to main content

 • This suggests an inability to secure legitimate Canadian processing

-In our experience, we stumbled upon MapleBet, which was marketed as Canada’s #1 casino, and it told customers that they’d be able to use Skrill, Bitcoin, Visa, and Mastercard, but not Interac.
+In our experience, we encountered MapleBet, marketed as Canada’s #1 casino, which told customers they could use Skrill, Neteller, Bitcoin, Visa, and Mastercard but not Interac.
 The outcome?
 Players reported 2-4 week cashout delays and forced Bitcoin conversions.
+Keep in mind that if you’re a Neteller user, you can always check our list of Neteller-safe casinos.

-Action: If you see a Canadian-focused casino with no Interac, read the complaints, and you will see negative ones.
+Action: If you see a Canadian-focused casino with no Interac, read the complaints; you will find negative ones.
 This is a red flag, and you should avoid it.

 Major Flag 6: Withdrawal Limits Below C$5,000 Weekly

-This section is dedicated to those casinos where the maximum cashout is lower than C$5,000.
+This section covers casinos with a maximum cashout of less than C$5,000.

 Standard Legitimate Limits: